tytydraco/yessleep/out/We_Discovered_the_Tomb_of_the_Children_Taken_From_Bethlehem_by_King_Herod_We_Never_Should_Have_Opened_It_Part_1.md

 I was startled by an unexpected hesitancy in his tone as he spoke it to me:

-*I, Salome, Toparch of Jamnia, Azotus, and Phasaelis, Daughter of Antipater of Idumea, has commissioned this to honour her brother, Herod ben Antipater, King of Judea, who is imprisoned within.
+ *Salome, Toparch of Jamnia, Azotus, and Phasaelis, Daughter of Antipater of Idumea, has commissioned this to honour her brother, Herod ben Antipater, King of Judea, who is imprisoned within.
 To who it be that look upon this monument, do no more than read that which is inscribed on these walls.
 Let the Kings torment remain contained.*

 A chill ran down my spine.